Joint Registration and Conformal Prediction for Partially Observed Functional Data: Introduction

-There exist many approaches for functional data prediction, albeit none of them consider the challenges posed by phase variation.
-They include functional regression \citep{chiou2012dynamical, maity2017nonparametric}, time series models \citep{didericksen2012empirical, leroux2018dynamic}, neural networks \citep{yin2021deep}, or a combination of different aforementioned methods \citep{jiao2023functional}.
+\textbf{Related work.} There exist many approaches for functional data prediction, but most of them do not consider the challenges posed by phase variation.
+They include functional regression \citep{chiou2012dynamical, maity2017nonparametric}, time series models \citep{leroux2018dynamic, jiao2023functional} and neural networks \citep{yin2021deep}.
 For uncertainty quantification, these approaches generally use closed-form confidence intervals based on variance estimates \citep{leroux2018dynamic}, or nonparametric bootstrap residual sampling \citep{chiou2012dynamical, jiao2023functional}.
 However, these methods require strong parametric assumptions, and the resulting prediction intervals' coverage rate converges to the desired nominal level asymptotically with no finite-sample guarantee. \citet{matuk2022bayesian} and \citet{earls2017variational} define Bayesian models for joint registration and prediction, where prediction intervals are constructed from posterior samples.
 Nonetheless, the high computational cost of these approaches hinders their application to large datasets.